explicitClick to confirm you are 18+

 Around the first week's end, some of her handmade spacesuit's gadgets and systems malfunctioned.
 The life-support was perhaps the sturdiest of them all, so she wasn't in danger of suffocating or freezing.

 Indeed, she built her suit with radiation underlay of sufficient thickness.
-Her body was safe, yet some of the finer electronics “fell ill” and eventually “died.”
+Her body was safe, yet some of the finer electronics “fell ill” and eventually “croaked.”
 Now the girl stumbled around in pitch darkness, looking for the last pod component in her stinking suit, relying only on the scanner for vision.

 Scavengers!

-They didn't even use their own scanners; gingerly pushing their loot, the full of themselves fools were preoccupied, vulnerable.
-Usually, low-brow criminals like these were hunted down by Terran children – under their parent's supervision, of course.
-Her lack of illumination meant that she had to aim by scanner and from point blank range.
-If she missed, they could shoot back and kill her – this laser pistol was more of a survival tool than weapon.
+However, this was back home and under ideal conditions.
+Now the lack of illumination meant that she had to aim by scanner and only fire from point blank range.
+If she missed more than once, they could shoot back and kill her.
+This laser pistol of hers was more of a survival tool than weapon.

-After a few seconds of deliberation, she sent the help signal out, while cautiously trailing the two.
-Humans survived because they didn't act like idiots; thinking a few moves ahead and having a sound plan was good, but backup was even better!
-After she saw the confirmation on her suit's faceplate and knew that her people were nearby, only then did the girl fire.
+Ideally, she wouldn’t even consider engaging these two in combat because this was a survival test.
+After a few seconds of furious deliberation she sent the help signal while cautiously trailing the two.
+Humans survived because they didn’t act like idiots; thinking a few moves ahead and having a sound plan was good, but backup was even better!

 What was worse – the tazzie scum used her engine as cover!

-Low on ammo and doubly careful not to damage the precious part or get shot herself, she ducked behind a floating piece of bulkhead.
-The Taz'aran was accurate; a number of particle-beams blasted small holes in her cover.
+The Taz’aran was accurate and a number of particle-beams cut small holes in her cover.
 Instead of moving or haphazardly firing her last three shots, she did another scan of the area.

 There was oxygen trapped in a pipe, right under his feet!

-She devised a daring plan; using what was left of her spacesuit's fuel, boots maglocked to her cover, she pushed it forward.
-Even though more beams hit the mangled metal, she had a clear line of fire.
 It was her second shot that blew the pipe open and ignited the oxygen.
-The burning scavenger was propelled up and well lit – her third and last shot sliced through his shoulder, killing him on the spot.
+The burning scavenger was propelled up and well lit since her third and last shot sliced through his shoulder, killing him on the spot.

 Her kin then informed her that the scavengers ship was blown up.